felipechung/letmeask/README.md

 ## Description

 A website for users to answer/ask questions.
-This project was built during the Rocketseat Next Level Week #5.
+This project was coded along with the instructor of the Rocketseat Next Level Week #5.
+The design was provided by the Rocketseat team.

 #### Technologies